ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Ability Scores.md

 	4. Add any relevant skill proficiency or expertise.
 	5. Add or subtract any modifiers from conditions.
 	6. Add or subtract any modifiers from psycast effects.
-	7. Apply any multiplying effects.
+	7. Apply any multiplying and dividing effects.
-	8. Apply any dividing effects.
-	9. Apply any percent effects.
+	8. Compare the end result to the DC to determine the outcome.
 	- Most ability checks and saving throws will not have any modifiers beyond your ability modifier and skill proficiency bonus.
 ## Cybernetics and Ability Scores
 - See [[Efficiency]].